ak9024/docker-ref/README.md

 # docker-ref

-Docker reference from cross lang and frameworks to compare image sizes.
+A repository for demonstrating Docker reference implementations and usage patterns.

 ## Docker